We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Newmont share price volatility

-Over the last 12 months, Newmont's shares have ranged in value from as little as US$32.5157 up to US$71.4657.
+Over the last 12 months, Newmont's shares have ranged in value from as little as US$51.2821 up to US$70.7737.
 A popular way to gauge a stock's volatility is its "beta".

-Newmont Corporation engages in the production and exploration of gold, copper, silver, zinc, and lead.
+Newmont Corporation engages in the production and exploration of gold.
+It also explores for copper, silver, zinc, and lead.
 The company has operations and/or assets in the United States, Canada, Mexico, Dominican Republic, Peru, Suriname, Argentina, Chile, Australia, and Ghana.
-As of December 31, 2019, it had proven and probable gold reserves of 100.2 million ounces and land position of 68,300 square kilometers.
-The company has a strategic alliance agreement with Kirkland Lake Gold Ltd. to assess regional exploration opportunities around the company's Timmins properties and Kirkland's Holt Complex in Ontario, Canada.
-Newmont Corporation was founded in 1916 and is headquartered in Greenwood Village, Colorado.
+As of December 31, 2020, it had proven and probable gold reserves of 94.2 million ounces and land position of 58,900 square kilometers.
+The company was founded in 1916 and is headquartered in Denver, Colorado.

 Frequently asked questions